-Issue # Concern / Potential Effect Relevant Agency Mitigating Measure 2.0 Fish and F ish Habitat MECP All required permits and approvals will be obtained from external agencies prior to construction.
-2.1 2.1 Impacts to the Grand River during construction activities and local habitat loss and alteration of substrates.
-MTO MNRF A warmwater permissible in-water construction timing window of July 1st to March 31st will be implemented at the crossings.
-No in-water works will be permitted between April 1st and June 30th of any given year.
-DFO GRCA Any temporarily stockpiled soil, debris or other excess materials, and any construction-related materials, will be properly contained (e.g. within silt fencing) in areas separated at least 30 m from the Grand River or its tributary/drainage features.
-All construction materials, excess materials and debris should be removed and appropriately disposed of following construction. • Only clean materials free of fine particulate matter should be placed in the water for temporary construction measures (e.g. coffer dams will be constructed of 'pea gravel' bags, geotextile fabric, sheet pile or other clean material). • If dewatering is required, appropriate energy dissipation and settling/filtration measures should be used for discharge of dewatering water to ensure no erosion or sediment release occurs in the Grand River / drainage features. • The Contract Administrator's team will include a Fisheries Contract Specialist and an Environmental Inspector experienced in working around watercourses, who will be responsible for ensuring the erosion and sediment control measures are functioning effectively, being maintained and that all of the other general mitigation measures are being implemented as intended.
-The Environmental Inspector will also ensure all environmental mitigation and design measures are properly installed/constructed and maintained.
-Appropriate contingency and response plans will be in place and implemented if required. • If the Contractor wishes to alter any of the mitigation plans as outlined in the Contract Documents, then the associated approval agency will need to be made aware of and approve the changes prior to construction.
-The installation, monitoring, maintenance, and removal of temporary erosion and sediment control measures shall be carried out. • The construction access, work areas and associated requirements for removal of riparian vegetation will be minimized to the extent required for the construction activities, and these areas then delineated in the field using properly installed protective silt fencing.
-All temporarily disturbed areas will be re-stabilized following construction. • All construction-related activities should be controlled so as to prevent entry of any petroleum products, debris or other potential contaminants/deleterious substances, in addition to sediment as outlined above, to the drainage feature. • In-stream construction and staging (piers and causeway) have been designed to avoid sensitive habitat.
-During evaluation of alternatives, the preferred bridge design was selected because it avoided impacts to the mussel habitat along the east bank.
-No freshwater mussels were observed in the proposed Pier 5 locations.
-A fish and mussel rescue/relocation will be carried out for all in-water works once isolation measures have been installed.
-These rescue/relocations will be carried out by qualified professionals following the measures outlined in the Licence to Collect Fish for Scientific Purposes issued by the MNRF, and transferred to suitable habitat downstream of the construction areas.
-The scour bank protection along the east bank piers (Pier 6) will be graded to match the existing bank slopes to transition smoothly with adjacent banks and limit erosion around the piers.
+Issue # Concern / Potential Effect Relevant Agency Mitigating Measur 2.0 Fish and F iich Habitat MECP All required permits and approvals will be obtained from extern 2.1 Impacts to the Grand River during construction activities and local habitat loss and alteration of substrates.
+MTO A warmwater permissible in-water construction timing window the crossings.
+No in-water works will be permitted between Application of the permitte DFO GRCA Any temporarily stockpiled soil, debris or other excess material properly contained (e.g. within silt fencing) in areas separat tributary/drainage features.
+All construction materials, excess appropriately disposed of following construction.
+Only clean materials free of fine particulate matter should be measures (e.g. coffer dams will be constructed of 'pea gravel' material).
+If dewatering is required, appropriate energy dissipation and discharge of dewatering water to ensure no erosion or sedime features. • The Contract Administrator's team will include a Fisheries Correspondenced in working around watercourses, who will be rescontrol measures are functioning effectively, being maintain measures are being implemented as intended.
+The Environmentigation and design measures are properly installed/construction and response plans will be in place and implemented if require If the Contractor wishes to alter any of the mitigation plans a associated approval agency will need to be made aware of and • The installation, monitoring, maintenance, and removal of tem shall be carried out. • The construction access, work areas and associated required minimized to the extent required for the construction activities, a properly installed protective silt fencing.
+All temporarily d construction. • All construction-related activities should be controlled so as to or other potential contaminants/deleterious substances, in a drainage feature.
+In-stream construction and staging (piers and causeway) have evaluation of alternatives, the preferred bridge design was sel habitat along the east bank.
+No freshwater mussels were observed. • A fish and mussel rescue/relocation will be carried out for all in- installed.
+These rescue/relocations will be carried out by qualifi in the Licence to Collect Fish for Scientific Purposes issued be downstream of the construction areas. • The scour bank protection along the east bank piers (Pier 6) to transition smoothly with adjacent banks and limit erosion are rnal agencies prior to construction.